 Share your data.
 Store your data in an online repository such as Figshare, Dryad, or Open Science Framework and link it to your research outputs to allow other researchers to verify your work and build on it, enhancing your scholarly reputation.

 Present your research at conferences.
 Giving a presentation will allow you to get feedback on your work (helping you develop conference papers into journal articles), to gain visibility with future collaborators and employers and to start networking and interviewing for jobs.
-You can use websites such as papercrowd.com or cfplist.com to find relevant conferences, and here’s some comprehensive tips for presenting a conference paper (from application to the actual presentation) and more specific writing tips for conference papers.
+You can use websites such as papercrowd.com or cfplist.com to find relevant conferences, and here’s some comprehensive tips for presenting a conference paper (from application to the actual presentation) and more specific writing tips.

 Build your presence on social media.
 This will help you develop your online reputation, maximise your impact and build your network with other scientists as well as more diverse audiences.